ryuichiueda/emcl/README.md

 ![test](https://github.com/ryuichiueda/emcl/actions/workflows/test.yml/badge.svg)

 emcl is an alternative Monte Carlo localization (MCL) package to amcl (http://wiki.ros.org/amcl).
 Differently from amcl, KLD-sampling and adaptive MCL are not implemented.
-Instead, the expansion resetting is implemented[^1].
+Instead, the expansion resetting and other features are implemented[^1].

-## expansion resetting

-The expansion resetting had been used in the classical RoboCup 4-legged robot league as a robust localization mechanism since the robots had made frequent localization errors[^2].
-This method expands the distribution of particles when the robot suffers surprising sensor data.
-This mechanism is effective toward skidding and small range kidnaps of robots.

 ## demo movies